-As you will know everyone is being asked to take social distancing measures staying 2 metres apart from people not living in their household.
-This is to reduce social interaction between people and help reduce the transmission of coronavirus (COVID-19).
-Nicola gave out stickers to businesses in Putney that are open to enable them to manage their queues and to remind customers to keep two metres apart.
+As you will know, everyone is being asked to adhere to social distancing measures, staying two metres apart from people outside of their household.
+This is to reduce social interaction between people and to help reduce the transmission of coronavirus (COVID-19).
+Nicola recently gave out stickers to businesses in Putney that are open, to enable them to manage their queues and to remind customers to keep two metres apart.

-Spending days or weeks at home with limited resources, stimulation and social contact can take a toll on mental health.
-You maybe experiencing a variety of feelings – all of which are normal emotions in the current situation:
+Spending days or weeks at home with limited resources, stimulation and social contact can take its toll on mental health.
+You maybe experiencing a variety of feelings, all of which are normal emotions in the current situation:

-- Anger, frustration or irritability – The loss of agency and personal freedom associated with isolation and quarantine can often feel frustrating.
-You may also experience anger or resentment toward those who have issued quarantine or isolation orders or if you feel you were exposed to the virus because of another person’s negligence.
+- Anger, frustration or irritability – the loss of agency and personal freedom associated with isolation and quarantine can often feel frustrating.
+You may also experience anger or resentment towards those who have issued quarantine or isolation orders, or if you feel you were exposed to the virus because of another person’s negligence.

 Four tips on how to cope: